-Our macro consulting team are world leaders in quantitative economic analysis, working with clients around the globe and across sectors to build models, forecast markets and evaluate interventions using state-of-the art techniques.
+Our Macro Consulting team are world leaders in quantitative economic analysis, working with clients around the globe and across sectors to build models, forecast markets and evaluate interventions using state-of-the art techniques.
 Lead consultants on this project were:

-Lead Economist, BIS
+Lead Economist, OE Australia

 You might be interested in

 Q1 Macro Roundtable: Fixed Income Opportunities | Beyond the Headlines